thejpster/website/content/about.md

 ### Neotron

 Monotron has been followed by Neotron - a family of Arm Cortex-M powered systems which share an OS, through the use of a custom BIOS acting as a hardware abstraction layer.
+The lead system is powered by a Raspberry Pi Pico microcontroller board and has VGA output, PS/2 keyboard and 16-bit stereo audio.

 You can see more at <https://github.com/neotron-compute>.